 Simply planting a bunch of fruit trees among an existing forest sounds pretty easy, doesn’t it?
 While mimicking a forest, with all of its layers and interconnections — tall trees, small trees, shrubs, herbs, vines, and ground covers – sounds a bit more overwhelming?

-You see, our culture has the attention span of the elevator pitch.
 We want to learn how to do things as fast as we can google “how to design a food forest”.
-Sometimes it doesn’t cross our mind that what we want to accomplish will require a commitment to learning and research prior to actually doing the work.

 Helping friends is a tricky situation.
 I like to help people with permaculture gardening because it’s what makes me happy and I want it to make them happy, too.